open-atmos/PySDM/paper/paper.md

 `PySDM` and the accompanying `PySDM-examples` packages are open-source modeling tools for computational studies of atmospheric clouds, aerosols, and precipitation.
-The project hinges on a particle-based modeling approach and Pythonic code design.
+The project hinges on the particle-based microphysics modeling approach and Pythonic code design.
-The eponymous `SDM` refers to the Super Droplet Method -- a Monte-Carlo algorithm introduced in @Shima_et_al_2009 to represent the coagulation of droplets in modeling frameworks such as Large-Eddy Simulations (LES) of atmospheric flows.
+The eponymous `SDM` refers to the Super Droplet Method -- a Monte-Carlo algorithm introduced in @Shima_et_al_2009 to represent the coagulation of particles in modeling frameworks such as Large-Eddy Simulations (LES) of atmospheric flows.
 Recent efforts have culminated in the "v2" release line, which includes representation of a variety of new processes